Scores dead as magnitude 7.4 earthquake strikes southern Türkiye

-The earthquake was also felt in other southeastern provinces including Diyarbakir and Gaziantep and neighbouring countries including Lebanon and Syria.
+The earthquake was centred in the Pazarcik district of Kahramanmaras Province and was also felt in neighbouring countries of Syria and Lebanon.

-At least 76 have been killed and 440 injured after a powerful 7.4 earthquake struck Türkiye's southern provinces, officials said.
+At least 76 people have been reported killed and 440 others injured, after a powerful 7.4 earthquake struck Türkiye's southern provinces, officials said.

-It was also felt in other southeastern provinces including Diyarbakir and Gaziantep and neighbouring countries including Lebanon and Syria.
+The initial quake was also felt in neighbouring countries of Lebanon and Syria.

-Minutes after the first quake, second and third earthquakes of magnitudes 6.4 and 6.5 struck the southeastern Gaziantep province, according to AFAD.
+At least 237 deaths were also reported in Syria, according to state media citing the health ministry.
+More than 630 people were also reported injured.

-In Syria, at least 42 deaths were reported according to Syria's state news agency.
+Syria’s state media reported that some buildings collapsed in the northern city of Aleppo and the central city of Hama.

 Turkish President Recep Tayyip Erdogan took to Twitter to convey get well wishes to citizens affected by the initial earthquake.